 HDMI 2 also allows the TV to display DVI or HDMI output from a PC.
 To view PC video on the TV, you must activate the PC option in NetCommand.
-You can do this during initial NetCommand setup by selecting the PC option in the Device Setup screen.
-To do this at any time afterwards, use the NetCommand Add function.
+You can do this during initial NetCommand setup (in the Device Setup screen), or at any time afterwards by using the NetCommand Add function.

-To listen to audio from a PC when using PC DVI output, you must connect the PC audio output to the TV's DVI Analog Audio 2, located above the HDMI 2 input.
+If you want audio from a PC when using PC DVI output, you must connect the PC audio output to the TV INPUT/DVI Analog Audio 2, located above the HDMI 2 input.